simple-frontend-dev/frontend-applications-split/README.md

 #### When to use?

-You have distinct apps serving different purposes and you you want different applications and/or teams to align and share their development setup and practices to encourage reusability and reduce overall efforts on developer experience and dependencies management.
+You have distinct apps serving different purposes and you want different applications and/or teams to align and share their development setup and practices to encourage reusability and reduce overall efforts on developer experience and dependencies management.

 #### Consequences of this setup: